-Even where the definition of abuse or neglect is satisfied, the notifications may result in a classification as Extra Familial or No Ground for Intervention.
-The first is where the source of abuse or neglect came from outside of the the family and the family is protective.
+Even where the definition of abuse or neglect is satisfied, the notifications may be classified as Extra Familial or having No Ground for Intervention.
+The first is where the source of abuse or neglect came from outside of the family and the family is protective.
 In this case the matter would simply be referred by the Department for Child Protection to police for any further action against the third party/parties.
 The second is where there are other appropriate arrangements already in place to ensure the care and protection of the child.
 This may be the case where, for example, one parent or guardian is the source of the abuse or neglect and the parents or guardians separate or the child stops spending time with that parent or guardian under the care and protection of the other parent or guardian.

 If it is determined that there is no risk to the child then no further action will be taken.
 In most cases where some risk is determined the Department for Child Protection will work with the family to provide support in those areas or behaviours of concern and can refer the family to services such as family counselling, home help, budget advice and family day care.
 The intervention is to improve the family situation so proper care can be provided for the child.

 If there are parenting orders in place in favour of the person who is the suspected source of abuse or neglect towards the child, a notification should still be made to the Department for Child Protection.

 The parenting orders will, however, remain in place unless and until they are suspended, varied or discharged by either the Family Law Courts or the Youth Court.
 Only the Department for Child Protection can make an application to the Youth Court.